jcorreaCondorLabs/condorbot_beta/README.md

 # condorbot_beta
-A friendly condorbot fot CondorLabs: Beta Version
+A friendly condorbot for CondorLabs: Beta Version